GabrielDvt/GabrielDvt/README.md

 I'm a full stack web developer and also make mobile applications using React Native

-I Recently work for [Pivot Irrigação](https://pivot.com.br/) and also make a few side projects
+I'm recently working for [Pivot Irrigação](https://pivot.com.br/) and also making a few side projects

 My main stack is ReactJS, React Native, NodeJS, PHP, Laravel, MySQL

 ## Projects I have worked on
 - [Pivot Irrigação](https://pivot.com.br/)